bhaweshverma50/bhaweshverma50/README.md

 * **GIFairy :** It is a discord bot (made using discord.js) used for sending GIFs all across the server.

-* **Battery Utilities :** It is a python program which runs continously in background and looks for your laptops battery health.

-* **EyeTracker Utilities :** The coolest eyetracking playground out there with IBrush, ZenI Mode, etc.
+* **Portfolio Website :** It is my personal portfolio website comprising all the projects and it's updated links.

 <br>
 <br>